Crowns & Bridgework

 Getting a Dental Bridge

 This process of getting a dental bridge is similar to getting a dental crown.
 However, we will need to prepare the healthy teeth on either side of the missing tooth.
 These are called the abutment teeth.
 The abutment teeth will be capped in order to support the pontic, or the crown in the center that replaces the missing tooth.
 If more than one tooth is missing, we’ll need more crowns to bridge the gap between the abutment teeth.
 Depending on the number of teeth missing, the location and other factors, additional abutment teeth could be necessary.
-Dr. Hennessy and Dr. Harper are experts at engineering and designing bridges that are best suited to your unique needs and they’ll tailor their approach to your smile.
+Dr. Harper and Dr. Pickerell are experts at engineering and designing bridges that are best suited to your unique needs and they’ll tailor their approach to your smile.